CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Agatha senses the intrusion of the characters and materializes shortly after they enter her abode.

 ```
 The air turns cold, and an intense feeling of dread grips you.
-A chilly, pale light forms in the air, swiftly assuming the shape of a female elf.
+A chilly, pale light forms in the air, swiftly assuming the shape of a female dhampir.
 Her hair and robes sway in a spectral breeze.
 Though she might have once been beautiful, a malevolent expression now twists her features.
 "Foolish mortals," she hisses.
 "What brings you here?
 Are you unaware that seeking me out leads to death?"
 ```

 If the characters behave rudely, show disrespect, or pose threats, Agatha scowls and vanishes.
 She does not engage in combat or return if the characters call out to her.